 Following links control the content below

 Dymples Leong is a Senior Analyst with Centre of Excellence for National Security (CENS) at the S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University, Singapore.
-Her research focuses on behavioural insights and policymaking, strategic communications, social media and online radicalisation.
-Her commentaries have been published in newspapers and journals such as The Straits Times, TODAY, The Diplomat, and East Asia Forum and the Asian Journal of Pacific Affairs and International Policy Digest.
-Dymples holds a Bachelor of Business majoring in Marketing and Management from the University of Newcastle Australia.
+Her research focuses on behavioural insights and policymaking, social media and strategic communications.
+Her commentaries have been published in various media outlets including Channel NewsAsia, The Straits Times, TODAY, The Diplomat, and East Asia Forum and the Asian Journal of Pacific Affairs.
+She holds a Bachelor of Business majoring in Marketing and Management from the University of Newcastle Australia.

 Areas of Expertise